DePizzottri/VKCrawler/TestDB/README.md

 friends_dynamic
 ---------------
 Changing of social graph throught the time.
-Tracks only friends and date of processing
+Tracks only friends and date of processing.
 ```
 {
     uid: id of the user (int),